arjrkgithub/python_training_project_repo/README.md

     Open this project using the IDE

     Setup the Python Intrepreter either Virtual envrionment or System Environment{in PyCharm, File -> Settings -> Project:<your_project_name> -> Interpreter -> Choose appropirate one}

+    Plase the sample files and configure the respective path in your program and run it

+python_notebook_training :

+    These file has to be open with Jupyter notebook(you can use python anconda to install the juypter notebook)